 Indian Bullfrog Facts

-- Inside the scientific community, however, it’s perhaps better known by its technical moniker.
-That, however, like so many such terms, is an extremely difficult one for the layperson to pronounce.
-It holds the formal tag of Hoplobatrachus tigerinus.
+- Inside the scientific community, however, it’s perhaps much better known by its technical moniker.
+That, however, like so many such terms, remains an extremely difficult one for the layperson to pronounce.
+It currently holds the formal tag of Hoplobatrachus tigerinus.

-- Most unfortunately, this highly unique animal also remains endemic to a limited portion of the world.
-It now seems to have become introduced into Madagascar, though whether intentionally or not currently remains undetermined.
+- Most unfortunately, this highly unique animal also evolved as endemic solely to an extremely limited portion of the world.
+The amphibian now seems to have become introduced into Madagascar, though whether intentionally or not presently still remains undetermined.

-- There, many people consider it to be an invasive species, largely due to its voracious appetite.
-In some areas in which it appears, though, including the country of Thailand, the marvel of Nature is actually a commercially farmed species.
+- There, many people consider this wonder of Nature to be an invasive species, largely due to its truly voracious appetite.
+In some areas in which the creature appears, though, including the country of Thailand, the marvel of evolution is actually now a commercially farmed species.

 - For the moment, the fascinating Indian Bullfrog holds the classification of a species of Least Concern with the IUCN.
-This fortunate status exists largely due to the widespread habitat range, and large population, of the animal.
+That status appears on its published Red List.
+This fortunate situation exists largely due to the seemingly broad habitat range and large population of the animal.

-- Regrettably, however, this status seems likely to change, given, to no great surprise, the rapid degree of habitat loss due to human expansion in its native range.
-It also now faces the pressing danger of the ongoing effects of climate change.
+- Regrettably, however, this condition seems quite likely to change, given, to no great surprise, the rapid degree of habitat loss due to human expansion within its native range.
+The colorful animal also now faces the pressing danger of the ongoing effects of climate change.

 Related Articles